aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 How much deeper would the ocean be without sponges?
+> 🥠 The road to riches is paved with homework.

-Last update: Sun Oct 19 05:09:31 2025
+Last update: Mon Oct 20 05:10:43 2025

 ### Let's play! 🎮